- Upper School Academics

 Physical Education In the Upper School, students who are not involved in after school athletics take a daily physical education class.
 This class focuses on health and wellness, with daily activity designed to support physical fitness.
 The Physical Education program is designed to help our students develop the habits and desire to continue to make healthy and informed choices throughout their lives.

-Art & Science of Self is a monthly class for all 12th grade students, facilitated by School Counselor, Julie Reid, to prepare students for life beyond Westmark during their post-secondary pursuits.
+Art & Science of Self is a monthly class for all 12th grade students to prepare students for life beyond Westmark during their post-secondary pursuits.

 The program employs class meetings, personal journals, and exercises that use personal development to increase students' empowerment as well as teach important life skills such as communication, emotional management, goal setting, healthy living, mindfulness, and so much more.

 The program is based on four core tenets:

 - The Nature of Intelligence: Recognizing what intelligence is and how it functions

 - Nourishing Your Intelligence: Learning how to invigorate and expand one's intelligence

 - Awakening your Own Brilliance: Learning to maintain a state of intellectual radiance